Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 ## Scope

-The dotcom-ui-shell can be loosely defined as encompassing the parts of the webpage that you cannot see, including any elements which are embedded in the document `<head>`, and some core branding decisions.
+The dotcom-ui-shell can be loosely defined as encompassing the parts of the webpage that you cannot see, including any elements which are embedded in the document `<head>`.

 ### HTML skeleton